renoc/python-rpifo/README.md

 ##Software Compatibility
-* Linux: Pass
+* Pass
+    * Linux
+    * Windows
-* Windows: Pass
+    * VLC
-* VLC: Pass
+    * Winamp
-* Winamp: Pass
+* Fail
-* Fail: Media Player Classic
+    * Media Player Classic

 ##Logical Assumptions
 * No files in the working directory should be added to playlist
-* Non-media files will be ignored/skipped quickly by the player
+* Non-media files will be ignored/skipped quickly by the player if not filtered
 * Large amounts of files can be quickly and eaisly renamed using Bulk Renamer
     * http://www.bulkrenameutility.co.uk/